 Resonance FM is devoting the entire weekend to its annual on-air Fundraising Marathon.
 Over 100 experiences, items, artworks, rareties and more – all donated by our generous supporters and all up for grabs this weekend.
-The reason?
-We need the money.
-The cuts have affected us already and the future looks uncertain for all arts […]

 One of the highlights of the last season of the show was Kieron Yates’s feature Up the ‘Uts, looking at the historic 32nd Association of cycling clubs, whose membership is dwindling even at a time when cycling is booming.
 In the discussion that followed both Kieron and Nigel Wood, chairman of the Dulwich Paragon club, expressed concerns that the voluntarism of traditional clubs is being supplanted by a profit-driven motivation as cycling becomes ever more commercialised.
 Continue reading →

 Again, thanks to the office of Jenny Jones, for distributing this batch of questions the Mayor of London and his answers.
 Please scour away and alert readers to anything of particular note in the comments.
 Continue reading →